wix-incubator/wix-code-docs/wix-media-v2/wix-media-v2/guides/media-intro.md

 ## Before you begin

-To use the wix-media API, import `wixMedia` from the `wix-media.v2` module.
+To use the wix-media API, import `wixMedia` from the `wix-media.v2` module:

 ```javascript
 import wixMedia from 'wix-media.v2';